On-site DOT &

-	How breath alcohol screening can save you money.
+How breath alcohol testing can save you money.

 Alcohol is the most widely abused drug in the workplace which means that testing for current intoxication and prior consumption is essential to a safe working environment.
 Employees who have alcohol problems are nearly three times as likely as those without such problems to call out of work due to injuries.

 Breath testing is often used for DOT-mandated alcohol testing, and the person conducting the test is called a BAT (breath alcohol technician).
 At Company Clinic of Louisiana in Shreveport-Bossier City, we provide professional, convenient, and affordable breath alcohol screenings on-site.

 Reduced Employee Downtime – Company Clinic of Louisiana’s on-site on-site alcohol screening and testing collection capabilities mean that your employees and contractors won’t feel rushed to leave your job site to complete drug and alcohol testing.
 On-site collections reduce employee wait times and keep job-site distractions to a minimum.

 Cost Efficiency – Our on-site/mobile clinic can come to your job site, which means testing multiple employees is much more time-efficient.
 Our mobile clinic helps eliminate travel time, expenses, and liability.